 - Preview dialer: Agents can decide whether or not to field a call depending on the information provided beforehand.

-- Predictive dialer: This is a system that determines whether or not to field a call based on the success of reaching the individual on the other end.
+- Predictive dialer: This system determines whether or not to field a call based on the success of reaching the individual on the other end.
 Voicemails and busy signals will result in the termination of the call.

 - Progressive dialer: This system ensures that every agent is connected to the next call once they’re available.

 - Voice broadcasting: A recorded message is delivered to voicemail or individuals based on a preset.
-If the system cannot connect, it will try again at a later time.
+If the system cannot connect, it will try again later.

 - Smart predictive dialer: This type of dialer places calls, plays recorded messages, and passes calls to agents when the individual calling requests to speak with a live person.